 More about time

 There are two popular, modern ideas of time.
 In the first idea of time objects exist now, and at no other time, and rattle around the time and space of the universe, this is part of the family of ideas known as presentism.
-In the second idea of time objects persist as evolving tubes that span time and space.
+In the second idea of time objects persist as evolving objects that span time and space.
+(There are yet other ideas, such as Barbour's "Platonia", that are discussed below.)
 In the first idea of time the concept of travelling back in time to meet our great great grandfathers is impossible because the past is gone.
 In the second idea of time our great great grandfathers are still there in the past and the past is just like another place.

 There are three problems with presentism.
 The first is that it